SeanWei0312/Microprocessor_Core/README.md

-# Full-Custom 8-Bit Microprocessor Core in 65-nm CMOS
+# Full-Custom 8-Bit Microprocessor Core in 65 nm CMOS

-This repository contains a full-custom 8-bit microprocessor core designed in 65-nm CMOS.
+This repository contains a full-custom 8-bit microprocessor core designed in 65 nm CMOS.
 It includes the final layout database, Virtuoso design files, Espresso PLA files, report figures, physical-verification captures, transient waveform results, submission PDFs, and the Markdown project report.

 ## Project Summary

-The processor uses a PLA-based instruction decoder, a control-signal latch, an 8-by-8 SRAM memory subsystem, an adder/subtractor, a shifter, a multiplexer, an accumulator latch, and a bidirectional external bus driver.
+The processor uses a PLA-based instruction decoder, a control-signal latch, an 8-by-8 SRAM, an adder/subtractor, a shifter, a multiplexer, an accumulator latch, and a bidirectional external bus driver.
 The instruction set supports `NOP`, `LOAD`, `STORE`, `GET`, `PUT`, `ADD`, `SUB`, and `SHIFT`.

 The design uses a 6-bit instruction field. `INSTR<2:0>` provides the opcode, and `INSTR<5:3>` provides the SRAM address code.
 The completed layout passes DRC and LVS, and transient simulation verifies memory loading, internal datapath operations, external-bus store operations, carry and overflow outputs, shift control, and clock-to-Q timing.

+The main report is [Project_Report.md](Project_Report.md).
+It documents the top-level architecture, physical verification, circuit implementation, functional verification, and measured delay results.

 ## Contributors